 Federal and State drinking water regulations require detectable disinfectant (chlorine) residual throughout our distribution system.
-Water entering the City's system distribution from the Water Treatment Plant has average chlorine residual of 0.70 to 1.50 parts per million.
+Water entering the City's distribution system from the Water Treatment Plant has an average chlorine residual of 0.70 to 1.50 parts per million.